 Under the Nasdaq Listing Rules, a majority of the members of our Board must satisfy Nasdaq's criteria for "independence."
-As a "controlled company", we are largely exempted from such requirements.
 Our Board has determined that each of the directors on our Board, other than Dr. Ji and Mr. Shah (as a result of their positions as our Executive Chairperson and our Chief Executive Officer, respectively), qualifies as an independent director, as defined by Rule 5605(a)(2) of the Nasdaq Listing Rules and our Board consists of a majority of "independent directors" as defined under the rules of the SEC and Nasdaq relating to director independence requirements.
 In addition, we are subject to the rules of the SEC and Nasdaq relating to the membership, qualifications and operations of the audit committee, as discussed below.